MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-export/continuous-export-with-managed-identity.md

 ### [Azure Storage](#tab/azure-storage)

-The following example command shows how to set up an Azure Storage external table with impersonation authentication.
+The following example shows how to set up an Azure Storage external table with impersonation authentication.

 The command creates an external table named `MyExternalTable` for `mycontainer` in an Azure Blob Storage account named `mystorageaccount`.
 The table has two columns, an integer `x` and a string `s`.